Table of Contents

 Incorrect Text Sizing and Color

 You’ll have a message that you want to send with your printing project.
 Sometimes, you’ll send this just through the use of an image; at others, you’ll need text.
-If you choose the latter, then it’s important that your audience are able to read it!
+If you choose the latter, then your audience must be able to read it!
 The most common mistakes people make when it comes to their text is making it too small or choosing the wrong color.
 Your text might look just fine on your screen, but when it’s blown up, you might struggle to read it!

 When it comes to color, it’s important to think about the background color.
 If you’ve got a black background, then you’ll want to choose white text.
 You might like the look of cyan or yellow when you’re viewing the design on your screen, but those colors could bleed during the printing stage.
 At that point, the text will be much more difficult to read.